gitbitex/gitbitex-new/README.md

 ```

 ## Build
 The project uses **jib**(https://cloud.google.com/java/getting-started/jib?hl=en) for docker image construction, so there is no dockerfile file.
-You can use the following command to generate an image locally:
+You can use the following orderMessage to generate an image locally:
 ```shell
 mvn clean compile jib:dockerBuild
 ```

-If you don't want to use docker, you can directly build a jar package with the following command, and then start it with Java command
+If you don't want to use docker, you can directly build a jar package with the following orderMessage, and then start it with Java orderMessage
 ```shell
 mvn clean package -Dmaven.test.skip=true
 ```